 Data from the Florida Current cable and sections are made freely available to the public.
 The project scientists would appreciate it if you added the following acknowledgment to any publications that use this data;

-"The Florida Current cable and section data are made freely available on the Atlantic Oceanographic and Meteorological Laboratory web page (www.aoml.noaa.gov/phod/floridacurrent/) and are funded by the NOAA Climate Observation Division."
+"The Florida Current cable and section data are made freely available on the Atlantic Oceanographic and Meteorological Laboratory web page (www.aoml.noaa.gov/phod/floridacurrent/) and are funded by the DOC-NOAA Climate Program Office-Climate Observation Division."

 scientists would also appreciate it if you informed us of any

 publications or presentations that you prepare using this data.